compas-dev/compas_xr_unity_assembly/README.md

 ![Screenshot 2024-03-04 at 12 45 05](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/67ec8475-cc0c-4256-b8ab-51454d35612e)

 - Here you can add both an Android and an iOS app to your project.
+- If you are using the Compas XR app that is already built and don't plan on making changes in Unity, use the following bundle identifier: ```com.ETHZ.cdf``
-- You should use a format such as ```com.ETHZ.cdf``` for your bundle identifier.
-Make sure that your bundle identifier is unique (a strict requirement for iOS app development)
+- If you are rebuilding the app in Unity, make sure that your bundle identifier is unique (a strict requirement for iOS app development).
+Maintain the same format: com.xxxx.yyyy

 ![Screenshot 2024-03-04 at 12 54 53](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/331d1ad5-4ccb-4bfa-9573-22e624ba21c7)

 4. Download the ```google-services.json``` file associated with your Firebase project  for Android and ```GoogleService-Info.plist``` for iOS.
-These files contain the information that you need to connect your Android app to the Firebase backend, and will need to be included either in the FirebaseInitialize script in the Unity project or at the start of the app, before initializing Firebase.
-You will need to look for the following parameters:
-App id, api key, database url, storage bucket, and project id
+These files contain the information that you need to connect your app to the Firebase backend, and will need to be included either in the FirebaseInitialize script in the Unity project or at the start of the app, before initializing Firebase.
+You will need to look for the following parameters: app id, api key, database url, storage bucket, and project id.

 ![Screenshot 2024-03-04 at 12 55 26](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/354c66a2-6c8a-4334-b8f8-ea04d5257303)